-One of eleven children, the son of Louisa Ann and David Gill, (A Signal Fitter), George Gill was born in Twyford, Hampshire, England in 1879.
+One of four children born to George and Louisa Gill (née Coney), Petty Officer George Gill was born in Twyford, Hampshire, England in 1878.
 His naval career began on the HMS Northampton, a boys’ training ship, in 1897.
 He went on to serve on no less than 17 battleships before joining the crew of the Laurentic, by which time he had risen to the rank of Petty Officer 1st Class.

 He married Blanche Stuart Kerr in Portsmouth, in the spring of 1916, just a year before the sinking of the Laurentic.
 A century after his death, the impact on the family of George Gill is clear in the correspondence they shared.